MicrosoftDocs/win32/desktop-src/WMP/downloaditem-type.md

 ---
 title: DownloadItem.type
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The type property retrieves the type of the download. ms.assetid: '58ffb8a3-5410-492b-bb0f-9130ed209b78'
+The type property retrieves the type of the download. ms.assetid: 58ffb8a3-5410-492b-bb0f-9130ed209b78
+keywords:
-keywords: ["DownloadItem.type Windows Media Player"]
+- DownloadItem.type Windows Media Player
 topic_type:
 - apiref
 api_name: